tsellam/tsellam.github.io/_posts/2018-01-01-Secret-Sauce-data.md

 ---

 The aim of the Secret Sauce project is to automatically reverse engineer studio sounds, with a focus on guitar effects and synthesizers.
 Ultimately, we wish to answer the question <i><q>Wow, how did they make that sound?!</q></i>.
-This post presents the task, the datasets, and makes them available for whoever would like to try.
+This post presents the task and makes the datasets available for whoever would like to try.

 <!-- more -->

 ## The Goal

-Whether it's a <a href="https://www.youtube.com/watch?v=fWm3mm6CdIQ">light echo</a> on a rockabilly guitar, a <a href="https://www.youtube.com/watch?v=4w8pbGz7E8c">thick pad</a> on a prog rock record or a <a href="https://www.youtube.com/watch?v=meXPbvp3ldg">heavy sub</a> on a hip hop track, electronic effects and instruments have become a crucial aspect of modern music.
-And yet, as <a href="https://www.soundonsound.com/forum/viewforum.php?f=23">Web forums</a> testify, turning ideas into sounds is a difficult craft, which takes years to master.
+Whether it's a <a href="https://www.youtube.com/watch?v=fWm3mm6CdIQ">light echo</a> on a rockabilly guitar, a <a href="https://www.youtube.com/watch?v=4w8pbGz7E8c">thick pad</a> on a prog rock record or a <a href="https://www.youtube.com/watch?v=meXPbvp3ldg">heavy sub</a> on a hip hop track, electronic instruments and effects have become a crucial aspect of modern music.

-The aim of the Secret Sauce project is to make it easier to create sounds in the studio.
-Currently, tuning machines is a difficult process, which relies heavily on trial and error; my neighbors will probably never forgive me for the hours spent trying to sound like <a href="https://www.youtube.com/watch?v=UbkqE4fpvdI">the records that I enjoy</a>.
-Wouldn't it be great if musicians could simply provide an example of what they want, from a record or real life, and the machines would automatically "get it" and tune themselves?
+Yet, as many <a href="https://www.soundonsound.com/forum/viewforum.php?f=23">forums</a> and <a href="https://www.youtube.com/watch?v=atvtBE6t48M">YouTube videos</a> testify, turning ideas into sounds is a difficult craft, which takes years to master.
+Currently, the method of choice is trial and error, which is often slow and tedious &mdash; just ask my neighbors, who will probably never forgive me for the hours I spent trying to sound like <a href="https://www.youtube.com/watch?v=UbkqE4fpvdI">the records that I enjoy</a>.
+Wouldn't it be great if musicians could simply provide an example of what they want, from a record or real life, and the machines would automatically tune themselves?

-To this end, we are developing statistical models to reverse-engineer guitar and synthesizer sounds &mdash; give the model a reference sound, and it will tell you how to reproduce it.
+The aim of the Secret Sauce project is to do just that.
+We are developing statistical models to reverse-engineer guitar and synthesizer sounds: **give the model a reference sound, and it will tell you how to reproduce it**.

+A major challenge is the lack of training data.
+While synthetic sounds are ubiquitous, producers rarely communicate the detail of how they created them (hence the name of the project).
+Furthermore, recorded music often mixes synthesizers and guitars with other instruments, which makes them <a href="https://en.wikipedia.org/wiki/Source_separation">very hard to process</a>.
+More convenient <a href="http://www.musicradar.com/news/tech/sampleradar-976-free-classic-synth-samples-225241">sound banks</a> do exist, but few, if any, are labeled.

+Our approach is to generate samples from scratch.
+Thanks to <a href="https://en.wikipedia.org/wiki/MIDI">MIDI</a>, many music devices can communicate with computers.
+Therefore, it is possible to generate and record thousands of random sounds automatically, at the cost of a bit of a engineering.

-The first step is to collect data.
-Many sound banks exist, but little to none of them give the detail of how the sounds were produced.
-This post is our attempt to fill this gap.
-We are releasing three datasets, based on three instruments: a <a href="https://www.native-instruments.com/en/products/komplete/guitar/guitar-rig-5-player/download/">guitar with 5 effects</a>, a <a href="https://tal-software.com/products/tal-noisemaker">substractive synth plug-in</a> and a <a href="https://www.moogmusic.com/products/phattys/sub-phatty">Moog Sub Phatty</a>.
-For each instrument, we provide 10,000 sound samples based on the same note, as well as the settings that we used to produce them.
-The inference task is to guess the settings from the sounds.
+We are releasing three collections of sounds built with this method.
+We recorded a <a href="https://www.native-instruments.com/en/products/komplete/guitar/guitar-rig-5-player/download/">guitar with 5 effects</a>, a <a href="https://tal-software.com/products/tal-noisemaker">subtractive synth plug-in</a> and a <a href="https://www.moogmusic.com/products/phattys/sub-phatty">Moog Sub Phatty</a>.
+For each instrument, we provide 10,000 sound samples, each based on the same note, as well as the settings that we used to produce them.

+We hope that those datasets will inspire researchers and musicians, and lead to exciting new results!

 ## Datasets

 For each dataset, we chose one note (C3), one instrument and one set of parameters.
 To generate the sounds, we assigned random values to the parameters, sent them through MIDI and recorded the note for a bit less than a second.
-The code to generate the tracks and clean the data is available on <a href="https://github.com/tsellam/secret-sauce/">Github</a>.
+The code to generate the tracks and clean the data is available on <a href="https://github.com/tsellam/secret-sauce/">Github</a>, it relies heavily on <a href="https://github.com/olemb/mido">mido</a>, a great MIDI library for Python.